Mortgage prequalification vs. preapproval

 - If done within 45 days, multiple prequalification and preapproval letters shouldn't affect your credit.

 If you visit the websites of many mortgage brokers, banks or other lenders, you're likely to find information encouraging you to get prequalified for a loan.
-Talk to a lender or Realtor, and they will likely mention the importance of getting preapproved for a loan.
+Talk to a lender or Realtor, and they will likely mention how important it is to get preapproved for a loan.

 The terms sound similar, as if they could be interchangeable.
 But there is a big difference, and understanding that difference could be key to making a successful offer on your dream house.